N2CON TECHNOLOGY

 • We handle threat detection, triage, and containment with clear escalation paths and documented response workflows tailored to your environment.

-• MDR vs. EDR: EDR (Endpoint Detection & Response) is a tool that detects threats on endpoints.
-MDR is a service that uses EDR (and other tools) plus human analysts to monitor, investigate, and respond to threats.
+EDR is a tool that detects threats on endpoints.
+MDR is a service that uses EDR and other telemetry plus human analysts to monitor, investigate, and respond.
+EDR is the sensor.
+MDR is the service that operates the sensor.

-• MDR vs. SOC: A SOC (Security Operations Center) is a broader concept—it's the team and infrastructure for security monitoring.
-MDR is typically a specific service model focused on endpoint and network threat detection with outsourced analysts.
+A SOC is the team and infrastructure for security monitoring.
+MDR is typically the service model where a third party provides SOC-like capabilities.
 Many MDR providers operate as an outsourced SOC.

-• MDR vs. MSSP: MSSP (Managed Security Service Provider) is a broader category that includes firewall management, vulnerability scanning, and compliance services.
-MDR is a specific type of MSSP service focused on active threat detection and response.
+Managed Security Service Provider (MSSP) is a broader category that can include firewall management, vulnerability scanning, and compliance support.
+MDR is a narrower service focused on active threat detection and response.
+Not all MSSPs provide true MDR capabilities.

 Common failure modes

-• No containment authority: MDR provider sees threats but can't take action without your approval—by the time you respond, the attacker has moved laterally.
+• No containment authority: MDR provider sees threats but can't take action without your approval.
+By the time someone on your team responds, the attacker has moved laterally.
+Response authority should be pre-defined, not negotiated during an incident.

-• Limited telemetry: MDR only monitors endpoints but lacks visibility into identity, email, or cloud activity—investigations stall at "we need more data."
+• Limited telemetry: MDR only monitors endpoints but lacks visibility into identity, email, or cloud activity.
+Investigations stall at "we need more data."
+The broader the telemetry coverage, the faster and more accurate the detection and response.

-• Alert-only service: provider sends you alerts but doesn't investigate or respond—you're back to doing the work yourself.
+• Alert-only service: provider sends you alerts but doesn't investigate or respond.
+You're back to doing the work yourself, just paying someone else to forward the notifications.
+True MDR includes investigation and containment, not just alert forwarding.

 What to look for in an MDR provider